angelobreyes/osticket-prereqs/README.md

     - To create this, go to file explorer (a folder icon on your taskbar) and click

-    - Within file explorer, click This PC > click Windows (C:) drive > right click on any blank space > hover to new > click folder > name folder PHP
+    - Within file explorer, click This PC > click Windows (C:) drive > right click on any blank space > hover to New > click folder > name folder PHP

 ![image](https://github.com/user-attachments/assets/343781ea-5bc4-4947-8b0d-7d6fc5ce489a)